Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory

 Recommendations for the connector server

 - Physically locate the connector server close to the application servers to optimize performance between the connector and the application.
-For more information, see Network topology considerations.
+For more information, see Optimize traffic flow with Azure Active Directory Application Proxy.

 - The connector server and the web applications servers should belong to the same Active Directory domain or span trusting domains.
 Having the servers in the same domain or trusting domains is a requirement for using single sign-on (SSO) with Integrated Windows Authentication (IWA) and Kerberos Constrained Delegation (KCD).
 If the connector server and web application servers are in different Active Directory domains, you need to use resource-based delegation for single sign-on.
 For more information, see KCD for single sign-on with Application Proxy.